 Transit oriented development

-The County Board has authorized $2 million per year in the capital budget through 2013 for TOD projects.
+The County Board has authorized approximately $2 million per year in the capital budget through 2014 for TOD projects.

 The TOD program criteria support projects and developments that: